ssloy/tinyraytracer/Readme.md

 # Raytracing in 256 lines of bare C++

 This repository is a support code for my computer graphics lectures.
 It is not meant to be the ultimate rendering code or even physically realistic.
 It is meant to be **simple**.
-This is a work in progress, I'll populate the project's wiki shortly.
 This project is distributed under the [DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE](https://en.wikipedia.org/wiki/WTFPL).

 Check [the article](https://github.com/ssloy/tinyraytracer/wiki) that accompanies the source code.
 If you are looking for a software rasterizer, check the [other part of the lectures](https://github.com/ssloy/tinyrenderer/wiki).